pmaddi/pmaddi.github.io/_posts/2014-05-27-two-weeks-at-mozilla.md

 - startup time
 - graphics performance
 - cold launch time (for Firefox OS)
-- idle power usage (for Firefox OS), just to name a few.
+- idle power usage (for Firefox OS)

+... just to name a few.

 Right now, these data live in databases managed by different teams.
 It would be pretty neat to see the important metrics integrated in the [dashboard][rrdash].